dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 *SBTA1613_topofatmosphere(lat, lon)*, is listed here and it's in two dimensions.
 So our model variable is specified correctly.

 Next we will check the observed variable.
-I'll scroll up so that I can get the directory as we listed previously.
+If I scroll up so that I can get the directory as we listed previously.

 .. code-block:: ini